Thomasluigi07/Thomasluigi07/README.md

 Hi, I'm Thomas G, also known as Thomasluigi07.
 I'm 18 and from Sydney, Australia.

-I used to make Roblox games, but now I make applications and websites (rarely).
-I also like using Skeuomorphic design for most of my projects, because I think it looks cool.
+I used to make Roblox games, but I make other stuff now.
+I also like using skeuomorphic design for pretty much all of my projects.
+Wow!

-I'd say I'm pretty good at using Lua, HTML and CSS.
-My Javascript, PHP, Swift, Objective-C, C# or Shell Scripts skills are very limited, so I don't make many things with them.

 [![https://thomasluigi07.com/](https://raw.githubusercontent.com/Thomasluigi07/Thomasluigi07/master/githubtracker.png)](https://thomasluigi07.com)